A voice for

 • What practitioners say

-Urinary: meadowsweet is widely regarded as an effective diuretic, as a component of a detox regime especially in the case of arthritic problems (see below), and also to reduce oedematous inflammatory conditions.
-It was also used in kidney or urinary stones and urinary infection.
+Meadowsweet is widely regarded as an effective diuretic, as a component of a detox regime especially in the case of arthritic problems (see below), and also to reduce oedematous inflammatory conditions.
+It was also used in kidney or urinary stones and urinary infections.

-Musculoskeletal: although its aspirin-equivalence is low there is a tradition of incorporating meadowsweet in formulations to help with arthritic disease.
-This may have more to do with its reputation as a urinary remedy and the old tradition of using remedies (like nettle, clivers and birch) that were seen to help eliminate acid metabolites from the body.
+Although its aspirin-equivalence is low there is a tradition of incorporating meadowsweet in formulations to help with arthritic disease.
+This may have more to do with its reputation as a urinary remedy and the old tradition of using remedies (like nettle, cleavers and birch) that were seen to help eliminate acid metabolites from the body.

 • Research